churchinsmyrna/R/#-Event-Documentation:-Orchestrated-Interdiction-of-MARTA-Gold-Line.md

 1. At 9:17 PM, Mr. Williams entered the Peachtree Center MARTA station.
 At 9:20 PM, he boarded a Northbound Gold Line train.
 2. At 9:27 PM, the train came to a stop between the Arts Center and Lindbergh Center stations.
 The train operator announced that there was a train ahead on the tracks.
 3. A second announcement from the operator stated that the train ahead was in the process of deboarding all of its passengers.
 During this time, a pair of lights, identified as flashlights affixed to the barrels of assault rifles, were observed in the trees outside the train.
-4. Mr. Williams then observed transient voids in space, which he interpreted as "bullet tracers," that disappeared within approximately one second.
-These phenomena were caused by the projectile's displacement of matter and were understood to be a result of a metaphysical intervention.
-Mr. Williams was struck several times by these occurrences, which resulted in a mild but unusual physical sensation.
+4. Mr. Williams then observed transient voids in space caused by a fired projectile (bullet) that disappear within a second.
+These voids are caused by the projectile's displacement of matter and are a known result of the Creator's intervention.
+Mr. Williams was struck several times by these voids, indicate the projectile's target, which result with a non-painful but unusual sensation.
 5. At 9:41 PM, the train resumed movement.
 Mr. Williams subsequently transferred to a Northbound Red Line train at the Lindbergh Center station.

 ## Ultimate Outcome: